chdonncha/Citybuilder-share/README.md

 ### Game hangs when entering a City

 Due to the NAM mod when entering a City for the first time in a new Region, it may take a couple of minutes to load the first City entered.

+## Tips and Tricks

+Can find a list of all Hotkeys [here](https://community.simtropolis.com/omnibus/simcity-4/reference/hotkeys-used-in-simcity-4-r363/)